 I love Guatemala.
-It was my favorite country in Central America and I think about going back on a regular basis.
+It was my favorite country in Central America and I think about going back on a regular basis (it’s 2020 now and I still think about going back all the time.)
 I love the cities.
 I love the nature.
 I love the coffee.
 I love the people.
 All of it, really.
 If you want more specifics, read on.

 1 .
 Volcanos Everywhere

 I love volcanos.
 I went through a phase where I watched anything that had to do with volcanos on Netflix, and if there was more, I would watch it all.
 I’d probably even watch it all again.
 There are some you can climb, like Pacaya, San Pedro, and Acetenango, and others that you can’t, like Agua and Fuego.
 On a clear night from Antigua, you can see lava bursting from Fuego, which is super cool, but I still want to see it up close.
 You can also roast marshmallows on Pacaya.
 That’s the easiest to climb, while Acetenango is usually done as an overnight trip.

 2 .
 Antigua

 Antigua is a super pretty Colonial city not too far from Guatemala City.
 The buildings are old and colorful.
 The markets are just as colorful.
 It’s surrounded by volcanos.
 The coffee shops are wonderful.
 Parque Central is a great place to hang out, and a few blocks away is another awesome park to spend an afternoon reading in.
 It’s the perfect base for exploring the area, like Guatemala City, Lake Atitlan, Xela, ChiChi, Monterico.
 There’s so much to do in the area, it would be easy to spend a lot of time there.
 If you decide to stay in Guatemala City instead, here are some of the best hotels in Guatemala City.